canonical/matter-docs/docs/tutorials/matter-thread-ubuntu.md

 Matter application.
 The Matter app communicates with OTBR Agent via the DBus Message Bus.

 Similar to Machine A, set up and configure OTBR by following: {doc}`/docs/how-tos/Setup OpenThread Border Router on Ubuntu`.
-However, this time, we don't form a new network.
+However, this time, we don't form a new Thread network.

 ## 3. Run Matter Application on Machine B